** Updated for 2020

 Overall, though, average salaries in Bangkok for farang English teachers are low — particularly compared to countries like Japan and South Korea, which pay their foreign English teachers far higher salaries.

 Average Salaries at a Thai Government School in Bangkok – Thai government schools usually pay the lowest salaries.
-Anything from 28,000 to 35,000 baht is standard and, in Bangkok, where the cost of living can be high, it is difficult to live on 35,000 baht a month.
+Anything from 30,000 to 37,000 baht is standard and, in Bangkok, where the cost of living can be high, it can be difficult to live on 35,000 baht a month.

 Of course, some farang teachers (usually unqualified teachers who do not have a lot of job options) will tell you it is possible to live on this.

-It is if you don’t mind living in a one-room Thai-style apartment, eating street food every day, not being able to afford imported western food very often, socializing only once or twice a week, and taking buses almost everywhere you travel – yes, it is doable.
+It is if you do not mind living in a one-room Thai-style apartment, eating street food every day, not being able to afford imported western food very often, socializing only once or twice a week, and taking buses almost everywhere you travel – yes, it is doable.